Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Experimental proposals

-Interestingly, the digital approach can also be adapted to experiments using Rydberg-dressed neutral atoms in an optical lattice~\cite{Glaetzle15,Potirniche17,Zeiher17}.
-In such a setup, qubits are again encoded in hyperfine ground states.
-Strong Ising-like interactions are generated by coupling the qubit state $|1\rangle$ to a Rydberg state with a far-detuned laser field.
+The digital approach can also be adapted to experiments using Rydberg-dressed neutral atoms in an optical lattice~\cite{Glaetzle15,Potirniche17,Zeiher17}.
+In such a setup, qubits are again encoded in hyperfine ground states and strong Ising-like interactions are generated by coupling the qubit state $|1\rangle$ to a Rydberg state with a far-detuned laser field.
 In this way, the Rydberg interaction gives rise to an energy shift for two neighboring atoms both in the $|1\rangle$ state.
 Analogous to our previous discussion, a simple scrambling unitary could consist of alternating layers of Rydberg-dressed interactions and single-qubit rotations.
 While the total accumulated error in the Rydberg-dressing approach is comparable to the gate-based protocol, one potential advantage is an increased tunability of the interactions~\cite{van2014quantum,de2019observation}.

-In all of the above settings, there are three additional ingredients to the teleportation circuit: ($i$) the ability to `swap' in the qubit $\ket{\phi}$ after the first application of $U$, ($ii$) the single-qubit rotations $\hat{V}_i$, and ($iii$) the final measurement in the EPR basis.
+In addition to scrambling time evolution, there are three ingredients to implement the one-sided teleportation circuit (Fig.~\ref{fig:one-sided}): ($i$) the ability to `swap' in the qubit $\ket{\phi}$, ($ii$) single-qubit rotations, $V_i = e^{\pm i g Z_i / K}$, and ($iii$) the final measurement in the EPR basis.
 In both digital setups, these are easily accomplished by combining controlled-phase gates, arbitrary single-qubit rotations, and local measurements.
 In the analog setup, we propose to temporarily `turn off' the Hamiltonian by transferring each Rydberg state $\ket{r}$ to a hyperfine ground state (e.g. the state used as $\ket{1}$ in the \emph{digital} protocol) using a resonant laser pulse.
 Once this is done, all of the above operations can be performed identically as in the digital setup.
 Afterwards, an additional resonant laser pulse returns the system to the analog encoding.
+The ancillary qubit can be decoupled from the system qubits during Hamiltonian time-evolution in two ways: ($i$) by physically positioning the ancillary qubit far from the system, or ($ii$) by encoding the ancillary qubit in the hyperfine subspace throughout time-evolution.

+The two-sided, finite temperature TW protocol can be achieved by combining the above techniques with TFD preparation as in Section~\ref{sec: preparing TFD}.
+A particularly natural geometry for such a realization would be two parallel chains of Rydberg atoms, with each chain forming one side of the TFD state.
+The coupling between the two sides is naturally realized by the atoms' Ising interactions.
+This coupling can be applied independently from the one-sided Hamiltonian using either full digital control or by manipulating the inter- vs. intra-chain atomic distance.

 \FigureIons